What is a Real Estate Syndication?

 When it comes to vacancy rates, consider both physical and economic vacancy.
 In a heavy value-add deal, for example, vacancy rates of 5% or even 8% are NOT conservative numbers, especially if you’re facing a market downturn.
 You may have to deal with tenants who don’t pay their rent.
 Other units will be empty while you renovate.
 To be on the safe side, look for projected vacancy rates of at least 10%.

 The last number you should consider carefully is the operator’s projected exit cap rate (the multiplier we use to gauge the value of commercial real estate).
-The current market cap rate is between 6% and 7%–which is pretty low.
+The current market cap rate in our area is between 5% and 7% -which is pretty low.
 This means that the cap rate is unlikely to go down.
 Do the projections take that into consideration?
 At Nighthawk, we assume that the cap rate will be 0.5% higher at sale, and our underwriting reflects that.

 Evaluating a Specific Investment Opportunity